 “Was the Holy Ghost on an equality with the Father and the Son, or was he the progeny of the Son?
 If so, as [Bishop] Gregory of Nazianzus pointed out, the Father must assume the ridiculous position of grandfather.”
 (6)

-Justin Martyr (a.d.
-110–165 ?), in his First Apology, states that at first the “name of God” was pronounced over the applicant who would be baptized.
+Justin Martyr (ad 110–165 ?), in his First Apology, states that at first the “name of God” was pronounced over the applicant who would be baptized.
 However, when baptism had become a more standardized sacramental procedure, the applicant was baptized: “In the

 name of the Father, the Son, and the Holy Ghost.”
 And the three Persons, at last, were One.

-The problems attendant on the meaning of this phrase, “the Father, the Son, and the Holy Ghost,” opened the doors to the wars of the Trinity.
+The problems attendant on the meaning of this phrase, “the Father, the Son, and the Holy Ghost”, opened the doors to the wars of the Trinity.

 The concept of the Trinity was not a teaching of Christ.
-It was a doctrine of the Church which received official recognition in a.d.
-325, nearly three hundred years after the Crucifixion.
+It was a doctrine of the Church which received official recognition in ad 325, nearly three hundred years after the Crucifixion.

 At the Council of Nicaea the official definition of the doctrine of the Trinity was formed.
 Although later Councils also dealt with this subject, the view framed at Nicaea substantially represents the understanding of the Trinity accepted by the Catholic Church even today.